GGN-2015/BLPLab/ch2-dialog/README.md

-in order to check whether `dialog` has been installed on your system, you can try command `dialog --version`. if the command has a reasonable output beside "command not found", `dialog` will have been installed.
+in order to check whether `dialog` has been installed on your system, you can try command `dialog --version`. if the command has a reasonable output beside "command 'dialog' not found", `dialog` will have been installed.

 ## startup demo